 We follow the Edexcel course, which develops some of the themes studied at GCSE, as well as introducing new aspects of the subject.

 Year 12: Tectonics, Coasts, Globalisation and Diverse Places

-Year 13: Water and Carbon Cycles, Superpowers, Migration, Identity and Sovereignty
+Year 13: Water and Carbon Cycles, Superpowers, Migration, Identity and Sovereignty level and will be internally assessed.

 Students carry out an independent investigation, which is worth 20% of the A